After completing this how-to you will know how to change the time window and resolution and what each means.

 Resolution how often the data is taken.
 Each dot on the chart corresponds to one resolution size of time.

-Simply select the time unit desired (e.g. hours).
+Simply select the time unit desired (for example, hours).

-The Chart Controls will allow one to select the number of units desired (e.g. 4 hours).
+The Chart Controls will allow one to select the number of units desired (for example, 4 hours).

 The Time Window is how much data is aggregated for each point on the resolution.
-So if one had a Resolution of 2 hour and a Time Window of 4 hours, each point of data will be 2 hours apart and include data from the 4 hours before it.
-The ends up having the affect of smoothing out the chart, as there will be less variation between points on the graph that aggregate data over a longer time.
+So if your chart has a Resolution of 2 hours and a Time Window of 4 hours, each point of data will be 2 hours apart and include data from the 4 hours before it.
+This will "smooth" the chart, and there will be less variation between points on the graph that aggregate data over a longer time.